-But for more than 40 million Americans, chronic anxiety—like obsessive-compulsive disorder, post-traumatic stress syndrome, and social phobias—is the harsh, crippling reality of day-to-day life.
+But for more than 40 million Americans, mental health issues—like chronic anxiety, obsessive-compulsive disorder, post-traumatic stress syndrome, and social phobias—is the harsh, crippling reality of day-to-day life.
 So how can you beat back the demons and learn to chill out?
-Follow this hard-won advice from Daniel Smith, author of the new memoir A Monkey Mind, whose own anxiety battles sent him to the men’s room every 30 minutes to staunch his sweat at his job as a fact-checker at The Atlantic, and came to an ugly head with his struggle to win back the love of his life after a panicked act of self-sabotage.
+Follow this hard-won advice from Daniel Smith, author of the memoir A Monkey Mind, whose own anxiety battles sent him to the men’s room every 30 minutes to staunch his sweat at his job as a fact-checker at The Atlantic, and came to an ugly head with his struggle to win back the love of his life after a panicked act of self-sabotage.

 Coming from a guy who's experienced the suffocating feeling of anxiety firsthand, his five real-world tricks will help you feel more calm—fast.

 “When you’re feeling anxious, that emotion is proceeded by some thought that triggered it,” says Smith.
 “So ask yourself, 'Before I got anxious, what went through my head?'
 Is it, ‘I’m a failure?’or, ‘My girlfriend doesn’t love me anymore?’”
 Get to the root of what’s driving you to distraction, and question the probability of it.
 “Let’s say you go on vacation and you’re afraid you’ll lose your job.
 Let yourself imagine that you do.
 Is your life over from there?
 No, you’ll still be alive and get over it.”
 The more often you can identify your trigger and learn to put it in perspective, the better you’ll get at it—and the less anxious you’ll feel over time, he says.